ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

 On the File share replica create page, review the source file share details, and complete the replica details.

 1. Name - Provide a unique name for the replica share.
 1. Replica location - The geography is preselected and cannot be changed.
-Select the metro (region) and zone in which the replica share is to be created.
-The UI presents the available options in the menu.
+Use the **Zone** menu to select the zone for the replica.
+The menu is grouped by geography.
+Under each geography, metro locations are listed alphabetically.
+Click the arrow next to a metro name to expand its zones, then click a zone to select it.
 1. Resource group - Select the resource group from the list.
 1. Tags - Optionally, specify [user tags](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#fs-add-user-tags).
 The tags that you apply to the replica can be the same as or different from the source share's tags.
 1. Profile - The `dp2` profile is preselected, even if the source file share is based on a profile from a previous release.
 Specify the maximum value for IOPS.
 It determines the performance that you get on the replica after you [perform a failover](/docs/vpc?topic=vpc-file-storage-failover).